Adhik Kadam

 Adhik Kadam is an Indian social entrepreneur and philanthropist.
 He is on a peacebuilding and peacekeeping mission, working in the conflict zones of Jammu and Kashmir.
 Kadam has completed a master's degree in political science.
 He is a co-founder and the chairman of Borderless World Foundation, which is an NGO that works for the deprived and victimized people of the border areas of India.
-The NGO runs four orphanage homes for girls in four districts of Jammu and Kashmir.
+The NGO runs five orphanage homes for girls in five districts of Jammu and Kashmir.

 Career

 Early in his career, Kadam worked for many non-profit organizations as a Volunteer.
 He started visiting Kashmir on an educational tour in 1997.
 At the age of 19, he visited a Kashmiri Pandit refugee camp in Jammu to observe their conditions.
 During the Kargil War, he worked on the forefront, especially for the refugees who were displaced in Kargil, Batalik and Drass Sectors.
 Later he worked with Balraj Puri and the Institute of J & K Affairs on the project of "Children affected by armed conflict in Jammu & Kashmir" which was sponsored by UNICEF.

 He founded the Borderless World Foundation (BWF) in 2002 with another activist from Pune, Bharati Mamani and a local resident, Mohiuddin Mir who had been active in the region since 1998.
 The primary objective of the NGO was to assist orphans and provide for their basic necessities with a focus on education.
 They worked extensively under the project of "Basera-e-Tabassum" (Abode of Smiles) to establish orphanages for girls in the Kupwara district and later in Budgam district.
 Mohiuddin Mir was killed in 2005 by militants.
 From only 2 girls in 2002, the foundation has grown to accommodate more than 220 girls falling in the age group of 18 months to 20 years at four centers and can support at least 1000+ girls in the state of Jammu and Kashmir.
 The first center was established in the Sulkoot village of Kupwara.

 Kadam has opened several group homes for orphans of the war, particularly females who according to him are the most vulnerable in conflict situations.
 He was kidnapped by militants who suspected him of working for intelligence agencies but was released on the intervention of locals.
 He was later detained by security forces who had grown suspicious of him as he was released by the militants unharmed.
 Kadam is said to lead an ascetic lifestyle having dedicated his life to service and lives as described by an article in India Currents magazine as a "penniless vagabond".
 He considers his work to be a spiritual journey.